-- 3.1 Raising money or selling goods for charity in the street or any other public place requires permission from Lichfield District Council.
+- 3.1.
+Raising money or selling goods for charity in the street or any other public place requires permission from Lichfield District Council.
 These collections (usually referred to as "street collections") most commonly take the form of a collector asking members of the public to make a donation in a collecting box.
-A Street includes any highway and any public bridge, road, lane, footway, square, court, alley or passage, whether a thoroughfare or not. - 3.2 Street Collections are covered by regulations made under the Police, Factories etc (Miscellaneous Provisions) Act 1916 as amended by section 251, schedule 29 of the local government act 1972.
-The regulations are attached at Appendix A. - 3.3 The council does not issue permits to collect in the Three Spires Shopping Centre.
-Permission to Collect within the Three Spires Shopping Centre must be sought from the Centre Manager.
+A Street includes any highway and any public bridge, road, lane, footway, square, court, alley or passage, whether a thoroughfare or not. - 3.2.
+Street Collections are covered by regulations made under the Police, Factories etc (Miscellaneous Provisions) Act 1916 as amended by section 251, schedule 29 of the local government act 1972.
+The regulations are attached at Appendix A.

-3.4 General Principles
+General Principles

-- 3.5 Charities must be registered with the Charity Commission or be a charitable organisation based within the district of Lichfield or supporting residents of Lichfield district. - 3.6 Applications will normally be granted on a first come first served basis.
-No guarantee can be given that an organisation preferred collection date will be available or be allocated to that organisation. - 3.7 No more than 3 Collections per charity per calendar year will be allowed in the Lichfield District. - 3.8 Only 1 Collection will be permitted at any one time. - 3.9 Collections can take place on any day of the week including Public Holidays. - 3.10 Only 1 Collection will be permitted Monday Sunday. - 3.11 Lichfield District Council will restrict the number of people taking part in a collection to three. - 3.12 Exceptions to this policy may be made for collections such as the Royal British Legions Poppy Appeal. - 3.13 The use of tables, stalls, trailers, vehicles or other displays or advertising in collection with a Street Collection will not be permitted unless the collection is part of a separate promotion or activity approved by the Licensing Department.
+- 3.3.
+Charities must be registered with the Charity Commission or be a charitable organisation based within the district of Lichfield or supporting residents of Lichfield district. - 3.4.
+Applications will normally be granted on a first come first served basis.
+No guarantee can be given that an organisation preferred collection date will be available or be allocated to that organisation. - 3.5.
+No more than 3 Collections per charity per calendar year will be allowed in the Lichfield District. - 3.6.
+Only 1 collection will be permitted at any one time. - 3.7.
+Collections can take place on any day of the week including Public Holidays. - 3.8.
+Only 1 collection will be permitted Monday Sunday. - 3.9.
+Lichfield District Council will restrict the number of people taking part in a collection to three. - 3.10.
+Exceptions to this policy may be made for collections such as the Royal British Legions Poppy Appeal. - 3.11.
+The use of tables, stalls, trailers, vehicles or other displays or advertising in collection with a Street Collection will not be permitted unless the collection is part of a separate promotion or activity approved by the Licensing Department.
 The use of animals will only be permitted with the express consent of the Licensing Authority and with the necessary Public Liability Insurance in place.